ShiyuLiang/odin-pytorch/README.md

-# Cordial Perturbations: Detecting Out-of-Distribution Examples in Neural Networks
+# Altrustic Perturbations: Detecting Out-of-Distribution Examples in Neural Networks

 This is a [PyTorch](http://pytorch.org) implementation for detecting out-of-distribution examples in neural networks.
 The method is described in the paper [Principled Detection of Out-of-Distribution Examples in Neural Networks]() by S. Liang, Y. Li and R. Srikant.